Ivan-Montes/solar-fleet/README.md

 # :sunny::rocket: solar-fleet :sunny::rocket:

 An API implemented using Quarkus, Maven, Java, and MongoDB, mainly.
-You could list spaceships, classes, positions and the crew in charge in an amazing empty DB.....yeah, it's empty :sweat:
+You could list spaceships, classes, positions and the crew in charge in an amazing empty DB.....yeah, it's empty :sweat: Think of it as just an opportunity :relaxed:

 ## Table of contents